peterprescott/stoneycroft-salvation-army/content/blog/how-to.md

 ---
 title: "How To Add To This Website"
 date: 2020-02-01T16:55:26Z
-draft: true
+draft: false
 ---

 ## Open Invitation
 If you have a computer and an internet connection then you're welcome to help develop this site.

-## Installing Necessary Tools
+## Setting Up the Necessary Tools
 If you're on Windows, then start by opening [Powershell](https://en.wikipedia.org/wiki/PowerShell).

 You'll need to have [git](https://git-scm.com/) (for version control) and [Hugo](https://gohugo.io/) (for automatically building websites) installed.
 Check if they are by typing these lines of code into Powershell: `git version`, `hugo version`.